-This is the smallest of the four tapir species and the only one not found in tropical rainforests.
-Mountain tapirs are also known as Andean tapirs or woolly tapirs) are found in cloud forests of the Andes Mountains in Colombia, Ecuador, and Peru.
+The mountain tapir is the smallest of the four tapir species and the only one not found in tropical rainforests.
+Mountain tapirs (also known as Andean tapirs or woolly tapirs) are found in cloud forests of the Andes Mountains in Colombia, Ecuador, and Peru.
 Their fur is woolly, longer, and thicker than that of other tapir species and helps them stay warm in the chilly conditions of their high-altitude habitat.

 These herbivores browse and graze on twigs, leaves, buds, and low-hanging fruit.